 From Grove to You | Florida Agriculture in the Classroom (FAITC) Brief Description: Students will trace the production of oranges from the grove to the store as fresh fruit and as juice.
 Students will become citrus growers and join a co-op to determine the best ways to market and sell their fruit.
-Students will solve a real-world citrus mathematics problem.
 Objectives: Students will be able to: Identify steps of citrus production from the tree to the store.Calculate the acreage needed for a citrus grove based on a real-life example.Describe the purpose, structure and function of a cooperative.Use the Internet to obtain information about orange juice production.
 Time: Two, 45 minute class periods, plus time for Internet research Downloads:

 When Work Is Punished: The Tragedy Of America's Welfare State Exactly two years ago, some of the more politically biased progressive media outlets (who are quite adept at creating and taking down their own strawmen arguments, if not quite as adept at using an abacus, let alone a calculator) took offense at our article "In Entitlement America, The Head Of A Household Of Four Making Minimum Wage Has More Disposable Income Than A Family Making $60,000 A Year."
 In it we merely explained what has become the painful reality in America: for increasingly more it is now more lucrative - in the form of actual disposable income - to sit, do nothing, and collect various welfare entitlements, than to work.
 This is graphically, and very painfully confirmed, in the below chart from Gary Alexander, Secretary of Public Welfare, Commonwealth of Pennsylvania (a state best known for its broke capital Harrisburg).
 But perhaps the scariest chart in the entire presentation is the following summarizing the unsustainable welfare burden on current taxpayers: